 I was a member of the Runciman Royal Commission.
 I regard that one of the most important of our 352 recommendations.

 The proposal is simple: the CCRC should be given the power to refer a case to the CA where it considers that the conviction is against the weight of the evidence heard by the jury, but taking into account also any fresh evidence that has since emerged.

 The Court has been extremely resistant to reconsidering the evidence.
 Legislation strengthening the position of the CCRC as the filter for the Court of Appeal in these especially difficult cases could be a game-changer.

-Michael Zander QC
+Author: Michael Zander QC